alan2207/bulletproof-react/README.md

 - Uses the right tools for the job
 - Clean boundaries between different parts of the application
 - Everyone on the team is on the same page when it comes to how things are done
-- Security
+- Secure
-- Performance
+- Performant
-- Scalability in terms of codebase and team size
+- Scalable in terms of codebase and team size
 - Issues detectable as early as possible

 #### Disclaimer: